reside-ic/sirstochastic/README.md

 ## Example

 This is a basic example which shows you how to solve a common problem.
-This is run for 10000 iterations, time step 0.01
+Th model is run for 10000 iterations, time step 0.01

 <img src="man/figures/README-fig-1.png" width="100%" />